 Where you're prompted for your Office 365 username and password, and <sync_summary.csv> is the path to where you would like to log synchronization operations and errors, in .csv format.

 Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the WhatIf parameter. > We also recommend that you run this script daily to synchronize your mail-enabled public folders.

 Step 5: Configure Exchange Online users to access on-premises public folders

 The final step in this procedure is to configure the Exchange Online organization and to allow access to the legacy on-premises public folders.

 Enable the exchange online organization to access the on-premises public folders.
 You will point to all of the proxy public folder mailboxes that you created in Step 2: Make remote public folders discoverable.

-Run the following command in Windows PowerShell:
+Run the following command in Exchange Online PowerShell: